vasjamarkic/EVNikola-Secondary-Electric-Controller-ArduinoMega-NextionDisplay-16ChannelRelay/README.md

 - dismount the top dashboard
 - get the front wipers and test it
 - put the pwm module for the heating sistem.
-- define the 2d pack of fuses for PWM, Radio, cabin lights, other.
 - install the front lights
--
+- wire the key ignition switch with f10 and f6 and to MCU and Emsiso.
+- place the wires for all dashboard switches
+- solid the N.C. micro switch for handbrake

 What was done:
 - ordered the PCB board in Svet-elektronike (44 €), aquired.